realdylanwebb/ComputeBroker/README.md

 # ComputeBroker
-Find workers for your distributed computing problem using ComputeBroker.
-Created for Hack the U 2020.
+Find workers for your distributed computing problem or offer computing using ComputeBroker Created for Hack the U 2020.

 ## API Documentation